apache/sdap-ingester/README.md

 ### Install

-Stay logged in a user
+Stay logged in as user

-    $ pip install sdap_ingest_manager
+    $ pip install sdap-ingest-manager

 ### Configure the ingestion system